MicrosoftDocs/power-automate-docs/articles/teams/teams-app-home.md

 ## Known issue

-the Workflows app in Microsoft Teams shows your flows that are located only in your organization's default environment.
+The Workflows app in Microsoft Teams shows your flows that are located only in your organization's default environment.

 ### See also